Funeral Planning

 What It Is

-A traditional cremation funeral combines a formal funeral ceremony with cremation.
-Family and friends gather first, usually at a chapel, church, funeral home, or memorial venue, before the cremation takes place afterward.
+A traditional cremation funeral combines a formal service with cremation.
+Family and friends gather first, at a chapel, church, or funeral home, before the cremation takes place afterward.

 Best For

-• Families wanting a formal funeral ceremony before cremation
+• Families wanting a formal ceremony before cremation takes place

-• Religious or cultural traditions requiring funeral rituals
+• Religious or cultural traditions that require funeral rituals before cremation

 Typical Cost in Australia